airbitrary/spinai/Support.md

 ### Creating Custom Wheels
 1. **Tap the wheel** to open the editor
 2. **Add your options** - Type in your choices (up to 30 entries)
-3. **Use AI assistance** - Describe what you need and let AI suggest options
+3. **Use AI assistance** - Describe what you need and let AI suggest options (requires Apple Intelligence feature)
 4. **Save your wheel** - Store it in your personal collection

 ### Managing Your Collection